luke40/docs/content/github/authenticating-to-github/working-with-ssh-key-passphrases.md

 unset env
 ```

 If your private key is not stored in one of the default locations (like `~/.ssh/id_rsa`), you'll need to tell your SSH authentication agent where to find it.
 To add your key to ssh-agent, type `ssh-add ~/path/to/my_key`.
-For more information, see "[Generating a new SSH key and adding it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)"
+For more information, see "[q a new SSH key and adding it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)"

 {% tip %}